radiodan-archive/frankenpins/README.md

 Installation
 ---

-Frankenpins currently relies on a branch of the WiringPi2 library, so you need to add both dependencies to your Gemfile as follows:
+Frankenpins currently relies on an unreleased version of the WiringPi2 library, so you need to add both dependencies to your Gemfile as follows:

-    gem 'wiringpi2',   :github => 'andrewn/WiringPi2-Ruby'
+    gem 'wiringpi2',   :github => 'Gadgetoid/WiringPi2-Ruby'
     gem 'frankenpins', :github => 'radiodan/frankenpins'

+The do a `sudo bundle install` to install them (see 'Sudo' below).

+Sudo
+---

+You need to run your code as `sudo` so it can access the GPIO pins.

+    $ sudo bundle exec bin/start

 Pin numbering
 ---